mcpython4-coding/Documentation/mcpython/server/worldgen/WorldGenerationTaskArrays.md

                 **kwargs
                 ):

-            schedules an removal of an block
+            Schedules an removal of an block
             :param chunk: the chunk the block is linked to
             :param position: the position of the block
             :param args: the args to call the remove_block-function with